ultimate271/notes/book/agnostic/firstdraft.md

 We are also not making any claims about the validity of experience.
-That is to say, things like hallucinations, premonitions, deja vu, religious experience, and other things of that sort are all part of experience, along with the more contemparary notion that "I put my hand on the hot stove and it felt hot", but just because they all fall under experience does not speak to the validity of the experience.
+That is to say, things like hallucinations, premonitions, deja vu, religious experience, and other things of that sort are all part of experience, along with the more contemparary notion that "I put my hand on the hot stove and it felt hot", all fall under the realm of experience but do not speak to the validity of that experience.
 I feel this point is a little tricky, because then it begs the question, what does it mean to have a valid experience vs an invalid experience?
 But that is my whole point.
 I am not making any sort of claim to the validity of the experience, merely that the experience exists.
 Validity is